 The station will undergo a major redevelopment to create more spacious platforms, modern facilities and new public spaces.
 The government’s vision is for a vibrant, landmark station, which will address the needs of a growing railway but also promote regeneration of the local area, with new homes, offices and commercial premises.
-The redevelopment is subject to an open tendering process likely to commence in 2016.
+The redevelopment is subject to an open tendering process.

 The station footprint today showing The Euston Estate and Euston Square Gardens.

 A new station to cater for growing passenger numbers